Fraudulent Orders - 7 Signs

 - Can I get my money back from a fraudulent transaction?

 As a business owner, you don’t need anyone to tell you how costly and painstaking fraudulent credit card transactions can be.
 Fortunately, there are several key indicators for fraudulent orders that can help you avoid things like chargebacks or other losses.

-And with the proliferation of cybercrime on the internet, it’s no longer a matter of “if” you’ll be exposed to fraud, but “when.”
-While you can’t prevent everything, you can be alert and ready to respond by understanding what the common signs of fraud look like, so you're more aware of how to detect fraud.
+With the proliferation of cybercrime on the internet, it’s no longer a matter of if you’ll be exposed to fraud, but when.
+While you can’t prevent every possible type of fraud, you can prepare yourself to detect and prevent fraud by understanding what common types of fraud can look like from a merchant’s perspective.

-Here, we will discuss 7 signs of fraudulent orders that you might come across as a merchant.
-Fraud orders don't have to be simply a cost of doing business anymore, and you can tailor your operations to recognize and avoid them.
+Here, we’ll discuss 7 signs of fraudulent orders that you might come across as a merchant.
+Fraud doesn’t have to be treated as simply a cost of doing business.
+When you know what you’re up against, you can tailor your operations to recognize and prevent it.

 Intuition is your greatest ally in the fight against fraud.
 If something doesn’t look right, it probably isn’t.
-Follow your instincts and you’ll sniff out the majority of fraudulent orders before they become time-consuming issues that require intervention from multiple outside sources.
-It never hurts to look into an order, and you can always back off if you realize that the order is valid.
+Follow your instincts and you’ll be able to sniff out many fraudulent orders before they’re processed.
+It never hurts to look into an order, and you can always approve the order later on if you realize it’s valid.

-Cybercriminals are creative and constantly evolving to expose new transactional loopholes and internet technologies, so it’s challenging for the average merchant to stay ahead of them.
+Cyber-criminals are creative and constantly evolving to exploit new transaction loopholes and vulnerabilities, so it’s challenging for the average merchant to stay ahead of them.